vitalics/blog/src/content/blog/11-ajv-ts.md

 }
 ```

-`Input` generic is defines `number` type.
+`Input` generic defines `number` type.

-The idea is manipulation with JSON-schema, since many validators understands JSON-schema - it's a standard de-facto!
+The idea is manipulation with JSON-schema, since many validators understand JSON-schema - it's a standard de facto!

-**BUT:** zod have its own-written parser and it does not respects JSON-Schema notations. hello `bigint`, `function`, `Map`, `Set`, `never` functions.
+**BUT:** zod has its own-written parser and it does not respect JSON-Schema notations. hello `bigint`, `function`, `Map`, `Set`, `never` functions.

-Bonus: Define `number` function:
+Bonus: Define the `number` function:

 ```ts
 // builder.ts